Cyprian and Justina: Legend

 Justina is known for converting Cyprian, and is said to have been a young woman who took private vows of chastity.
 She was killed during the persecutions of the Roman emperor Diocletian in the year 304 AD.

 A would-be suitor – a pagan lawyer – sought the aid of Cyprian's magic to induce Justina into marrying him.
 Cyprian sent a demon to torment Justina, hoping to arouse carnal passions within her.
 The charms and spells had no effect on Justina, who, in chastity and purity, spent her time in prayer and fasting.
 Cyprian again employed sorcery, sending "the chief of the demons" to Justina, who likewise was conquered by a certain "Sign of Christ".
 Brought to despair, Cyprian made the Sign himself and in this way was freed from the toils of Satan.
 Cyprian summarily burned any books of spells and sorcery in his possession in front of a bishop of the Church, sealing his commitment to a new life as a Christian.
 He was baptized and received into the Church and was made preeminent by miraculous gifts.
 Cyprian then became, in succession, a deacon, priest, and finally, bishop after being named as the successor to Anthimus, bishop of Antioch, while Justina became abbess of a convent.

 During the Diocletian Persecution, both were seized and taken to Damascus, where they were tortured.
-As their faith never wavered, they were brought before Diocletian at Nicomedia, where at his command they were beheaded on the bank of the Gallus River, a tributary of the Sakarya River.
+As their faith never wavered, they were brought before Diocletian at Nicomedia, where at his command they were beheaded on the bank of the Gallus River, a tributary of the Sangarius River.
 The same fate befell a man named Theoctistus, who upon observing Cyprian's faith, declared himself a Christian.

 After the bodies of the saints had lain unburied for six days, they were taken by Christian sailors to Rome, where they were interred on the estate of a noble lady named Rufina and later entombed in Constantine's basilica.

 Justina is mentioned in Foxe's Book of Martyrs.
 It was under the 10th Persecution in 303 AD while Diocletian was Emperor of Rome.
 It says:

 " In the course of time he [Cyprian] became acquainted with Justina, a young lady of Antioch, whose birth, beauty, and accomplishments, rendered her the admiration of all who knew her.
 A pagan gentleman applied to Cyprian, to promote his suit with the beautiful Justina; this he undertook, but soon himself converted, burnt his books of astrology and magic, received baptism, and felt animated with a powerful spirit of grace.
 The conversion of Cyprian had a great effect on the pagan gentleman who paid his addresses to Justina, and he in a short time embraced Christianity.
 During the persecutions of Diocletian, Cyprian and Justina were seized upon as Christians, the former was torn with pincers, and the latter chastised; and, after suffering other torments, both were beheaded."